Mark Simpson speaks to the mother of Myra Breckinridge, and scourge of imperialism, monotheism – and monosexuality

-Vidal broke the balls – and outlasted – tiresomely macho brawlers like Norman Mailer: he famously compared The Prisoner of Sex to ‘three days of menstrual flow”.
-Later, when he was knocked to the ground by Mailer, he retorted, still on the floor: “Words fail Norman Mailer yet again”.
+Vidal broke the balls of – and outlasted – tiresomely macho brawlers like Norman Mailer: he famously compared Mailer’s 1971 anti-feminist screed The Prisoner of Sex to ‘three days of menstrual flow’.
+Later, when he was headbutted to the ground by an angry Mailer, he retorted, still on the floor: “As usual, words fail Norman Mailer”.

-And also right wing bruisers like William F. Buckley Jnr., whom he famously provoked into threatening him and shouting “you queer!” on live national TV in 1968.
+And also right wing bruisers like William F. Buckley Jr., whom he famously provoked into threatening him and shouting “YOU QUEER!” on live national TV in 1968.
 ‘RIP WFB – In Hell’ was Gore’s very Christian obituary notice last year.
 Like that other thorn in the side of America, Castro, Vidal has survived almost all his foes.

 But now I’m actually speaking to Mr Vidal.
-I feel like Michael J Fox in Back to the Future where he meets his teen mother at High School (save my ‘mother’ is generally agreed to be no pussycat).
+I feel like Michael J Fox in Back to the Future where he meets his teen mother at High School (save my ‘mother’ is, it is generally agreed, no pussycat).
 Am I going to disappear into an embarrassing time-paradox?
 “Please forgive my nervousness,” I stutter.
 “I’m a Big Fan – though I suppose those words probably strike terror into your heart…”.